gotreasa/portfolio-site/content/posts/software-development-consultant/index.md

 hero: software-development-consultant.webp
 ---

 Imagine building a giant Lego castle, but you're not sure which pieces to use.
 That's where I come in!
 I help pick the right tools and plan things out, so your software is strong and works perfectly – just like an awesome Lego creation!
-I enjoy getting my hands dirty and build the castle with your team.
+I enjoy getting my hands dirty and building the castle with your team.

 To book a session, use the calendar below and we can discuss your needs.</br></br>